KiraPC/vite-plugin-sveltekit-decorators/README.md

 - `true`: Enable for all functions
 - `false`: Disable completely
 - `string[]`: Enable only for specific actions/HTTP methods

+**This follows the exact same pattern as SvelteKit's built-in configuration** - no new concepts to learn!

 ## Type Safety